Faster PHP behind FastCGI

 Thick arrows in the sketch above are expenisve copies.

 The whole thing runs contrary to the best practices, published by Yahoo!.
 It's not possible to send the buffer early this way.
 This could mean, that the client can't start downloading the style-sheets and scripts as fast as possible.
 But as far as I can see, most of the time should not spend in the backend but with sending the data to the client.
 Everything else can be optimized away, like optimizing hanging database queries and so on.
-I have already raised this idea a while ago on the Yahoo! developer forum.

-Incidentally, this optimization only makes sense for single-threaded web-servers that communicate over the slow FCGI bridge.
+Incidentally, this optimization only makes sense for web-servers that communicate over the slow FCGI bridge.
 Apache and other thread-based servers that integrate PHP as a module, can not save much here.
 Additionally, Apache would need the X-Sendfile-module.

 Update of June 12